 Mountain landscape photography is unique.
 There is one thing about the mountains that other genres do not possess.
 The mountains are highly addictive!
 Once you hike it’s over, you are on the hook.

-By the way, have you checked Photography Lessons I run in Sydney?
+By the way, have you checked Photography Lessons I run on Gold Coast?

 Mountain is a large part of the land towering over the surrounding area.
 They are formed by the inner forces of the Earth, by the tectonic shifts or volcanoes.
 An average mountain has a vast lifespan, although it is also limited as the erode and the tectonic plates keep moving as well.
 Mountains have always attracted people for many reasons.
 It is a challenge, it is an escape, it is an adventure, and of course, it is beautiful.
 Every synonym of beautiful perfectly applies to the mountain landscape – majestic, amazing, impressive and much more.

-This gallery has two main areas covered in it: Carpathian Mountains, Ukraine and a variety of places on the New Zealand South Island, including Mt John, Mt Cook, Mt Sealy, Roys Peak, Queenstown Hill, Milford Sound.
+This gallery has two main areas covered in it: the Carpathian Mountains, Ukraine, and a variety of places on the New Zealand South Island, including Mt John, Mt Cook, Mt Sealy, Roys Peak, Queenstown Hill, and Milford Sound.
 And a little bit of Australian Blue Mountains of course.
-The Carpathian Mountains are mostly grassy, while mountains in New Zealand are rockier and look wilder.
+The Carpathian Mountains are mostly grassy, while the mountains in New Zealand are rockier and look wilder.